ibm-cloud-docs/vpc/vsi-profile-details-general-purpose-gen2-x86.md

 {: #general-purpose-availability-gen2-intel}

 - Status: Generally available
-- Regions: All, except for Montreal
+- Regions: All, except for Montreal and Chennai

 ### Capabilities
 {: #general-purpose-capabilities-gen2-intel}